mrtrumbe/meliman/README.txt

 Meliman and have it generate metadata.
 The -m option just prints the metadata.

-Once you have started watching some series with Meliman, you can use Meliman to watch an incoming directory and copy/move media files to a library directory.
+Once you have started watching some series with Meliman, you can use Meliman to watch an incoming directory and copy/move media files to a library directory, tagging the file with metadata in the process.
 To make this work, you'll want to properly setup entries in your configuration file.
+These three settings, in particular, are
-These three settings, in particular, are important:
+important:

     input_path=/src/meliman/tmp/input
     tv_path=/src/meliman/tmp/tv